tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 into a new shell.
 The following figures summarize the calculations of these distances:

-The calculations for the distance to the outer boundary:
+The calculations for the distance to the outer cell boundary:

 .. image:: ../../graphics/d_outer.png
-    :width: 400
+    :width: 500

-The calculations for the distance to the inner boundary:
+The calculations for the distance to the inner cell boundary:

 .. image:: ../../graphics/d_inner.png
-    :width: 400
+    :width: 500

 Special care is taken at the edges of the computational domain.
 If a packet crosses back into the photosphere, it is discarded.
 Its propagation is stopped and it is no longer considered.
 Instead, processing the next packet of the population is started.
 Similarly, the propagation is stopped if the packet escapes through the outer surface of the domain.
-However, in this case the packet contributes to the final emergent spectrum (see :doc:`Spectrum Formation <virtualpackets>`).
+However, in this case the packet contributes to the final emergent spectrum (see :ref:`Spectrum Formation <virtual_packets>`).

-When a packet is moved into a new cell, as mentioned before, it is moved to the location at which it crosses the boundary, the plasma properties are recalculated, and the propogation direction of the packet is updated (using **SOMETHING HERE**)
+When a packet is moved into a new cell, as mentioned before, it is moved to the location at which it crosses the boundary, the plasma properties are recalculated, and the propogation direction of the packet is updated (using :math:`\mu_f = \frac{l + r_i \mu_i}{r_f}`).

 Physical Interactions